charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 - For your location you can just enter Washington, or be more specific if you want.
 For instance, you could enter Bellevue, WA.
 - Follow my [CalvertBc](https://twitter.com/CalvertBc) Twitter account and leave a message to @calvertbc announcing your presence.
 Remember tweets are 140 characters or less, so keep you message short.
 To see who has left you a post, choose @mentions from your menu bar.

 The last time I looked, it was not particularly easy to delete a twitter account.
-If you make a mistake and want to start over, you can try reading this and see if it helps.
+If you make a mistake and want to start over, you can try searching for solutions on the web, or just abandon the corrupted account and create a new one.

-Sooner or later some student always seems to ask: "Why Twitter?"
-That is a reasonable question.
-Twitter is an odd tool, but it is particular well suited for use on mobile devices because it works with small chunks of text.
-It is true that a huge amount of useless junk is posted on Twitter every day.
+Sooner or later some student always seems to ask: Why Twitter?
+Twitter is an odd tool.
+A huge amount of useless junk is posted on Twitter every day.
 On the other hand, some of the smartest and most powerful people in the world have Twitter accounts and use them regularly, sometimes to great affect.
-I have also found that many people don't really understand how Twitter works or how to use it.
-Everyone should know how to use Twitter.
-It is a part of the fabric of modern life.
-We will not spend much time with Twitter, but I do want to be sure that everyone who passes through my mobile and cloud courses understands this relatively simple tool, and knows how to use it.
+Twitter users post short announcements, or point others to valuable resources.
+If the chief architect for one of your favorite libraries tweets that he is moving from one technology to another, then just that single sentence might be of great interest to you.
+If she links to a video about the new library, then that link might also be useful to you.
+To be good at Twitter you have to learn to follow the right people, and to pay attention to what they say.

 ## Microsoft